2018–19 Indian cricket season: Women's

 The Inter-zonal multi-day game was eliminated from the women's season.
 The Challenger Trophy was also held in T20 format along with previously played one-day format.
 The new T20 Challenger Trophy started the domestic season in August.India Blue Women defeated India Red women by 4 runs to win the inaugural trophy.
 The One-Day League was played in December.
-Due to scheduling conflicts, the knockout for the one-day tournament were delayed and moved from 24–29 December to 26–31 December.
+Due to scheduling conflicts, the knockout for the one-day tournament were delayed and moved from 24 to 29 December to 26–31 December.
 Bengal defeated Andhra by 10 runs in the final to win their first One Day League.
 One Day League was followed by One-Day Challenger Trophy in January.
 India Red defeated India Blue by 15 runs to win the Challenger Trophy for the 3rd time.
 T20 League was held in February.
 Punjab beat Karnataka by 4 runs to win the Senior Women T20 league.
 A parallel women's tournament with IPL, a followup to 2018 Women's T20 Challenge was held in May 2019 with three teams.
 IPL Supernovas defeated IPL Velocity by 4 wickets in the final to win the 2019 Women's T20 Challenge.